Reader's Digest: Inception and growth

 The first "Word Power" column of the magazine was published in the January 1945 edition, written by Wilfred J. Funk.
-In December 1952, the magazine published "Cancer by the Carton", a series of articles that linked smoking with lung cancer and this topic was later repeated in other articles.
+In December 1952, the magazine published "Cancer by the Carton", a series of articles that linked smoking with lung cancer, and this topic was later repeated in other articles.

-From 2002 through 2006, Reader's Digest conducted a vocabulary competition in schools throughout the US called Reader's Digest National Word Power Challenge.
-In 2007, the magazine said it will not have the competition for the 2007–08 school year: "...but rather to use the time to evaluate the program in every respect, including scope, mission, and model for implementation."
+From 2002 to 2006, Reader's Digest conducted a vocabulary competition in schools throughout the US called Reader's Digest National Word Power Challenge.
+In 2007, the magazine said it would not have the competition for the 2007–08 school year: "...but rather to use the time to evaluate the program in every respect, including scope, mission, and model for implementation."

 In 2006, the magazine published three more local-language editions in Slovenia, Croatia, and Romania.
 In October 2007, the Digest expanded into Serbia.
 The magazine's licensee in Italy stopped publishing in December 2007.
-The magazine launched in the People's Republic of China in 2008.
+The magazine launched in the People's Republic of China in January 2008.
+It ceased publishing in China in 2012, due to a lack of sales caused by a relatively high price, a poorly defined audience and low-quality translated content.

 For 2010, the US edition of the magazine reduced its publishing schedule to 10 times a year rather than 12, and to increase digital offerings.
 It also cut its circulation guarantee for advertisers to 5.5 million copies from 8 million.
 In announcing that decision, in June 2009, the company said that it planned to reduce its number of celebrity profiles and how-to features, and increase the number of inspiring spiritual stories and stories about the military.

 Beginning in January 2013, the US edition was increased to 12 times a year.